menon92/Jumping-Coney/README.md

 To run from command line
 - python main.py

 I have made a linux and windows executable for this game.
+You can download it from bellow link

 - Linux installer: https://github.com/menon92/jumping-coney/blob/master/installer-file/installer.tar.gz
 - Windows installer : https://github.com/menon92/jumping-coney/blob/master/installer-file/installer-windows.zip